 To help combat this disabling issue of downtime for UK manufacturers, Impact Technical Services, offer a range of preventative maintenance packages from monthly inspections to an annual strip down on everything from a single fan to a centralised air system or waste extraction system, ensuring downtime is kept to an absolute minimum.
 Impact’s nationwide team of highly skilled and experienced engineers are on hand to carry out maintenance and emergency call out work.

 Vibration analysis and condition monitoring, provide early diagnosis of a fault, saving time, money and prevent catastrophic failure, and are just some methods of preventative maintenance in which Impact specialises.
-Impact’s engineers can perform servicing and reactive repairs to many machines on-site, such as fans, compactors, bin lifters, balers, spark suppression systems, sheets shredders, humidification & cooling systems, oil mist elimination systems and many more.
+Impact’s engineers can perform servicing and reactive repairs to many machines on-site, such as fans, compactors, bin lifters, balers, spark suppression systems, sheets shredders, humidification and cooling systems, oil mist elimination systems and many more.

 Impact recently provided preventative maintenance at an anaerobic digestion plant located in Cambridgeshire.
 Six processing fans which range from 110kW-200kW, each needed replacement parts and balancing without causing any downtime.
 The maintenance involved fitting replacement impellers, shafts, bearings and couplings, and the Impact engineers carried out fan balancing, non-destructive testing and motor overhauling to complete the maintenance.